Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   - `fastapi` for our web app

     - `jinja2` to handle our HTML templating

   - `psycopg` to talk to PostgreSQL#super[®]

-  - OpenAI `clip` to talk to the CLIP model
+  - `clip` from OpenAI to talk to the CLIP model

   - `torch` to handle some ML related computations // try to explain this better ]